Martin

 later recanted his confession, claiming lawyers had coerced him

 into confessing and that he was the victim of a conspiracy.
-In
+In a

-a surprising turn of events, members of the King family eventually
+surprising turn of events, members of the King family eventually

 came to Ray's defense.
-King's son Dexter met with the reputed
+King's son Dexter met with the reputed assassin

-about the assassination…as well as establish the facts
+well as establish the facts concerning Mr. Ray's innocence.”

-concerning Mr. Ray's innocence.”
-Although the U.S. government
+Although the U.S. government conducted several investigations into

-each time concluded that Ray was the sole assassin, the killing
+the murder of King and each time concluded that Ray was the sole

-remains a matter of controversy.
+assassin, the killing remains a matter of controversy.

 -